dbarnali/nicer_enhanced/README.txt

 ****** Important ***********************
 You must enable heasoft before running the code, and have the 3C50 background model installed.
-This code also uses the 'rename' command (sudo apt install rename)

 *****************

 ************* INPUT explanation (the self-explanatory inputs are not included) **********